susbro200/telegram-file-forwarder/README.md

 - 🔄 Regularly update dependencies: `pip install --upgrade -r requirements.txt`
 - 📝 Monitor bot usage and logs for suspicious activity
 - 🛡️ Keep your bot code private and secure
+- 👥 Only add bot to trusted groups

 ## 📄 License

-This project is licensed under the MIT License - feel free to use and modify
+This project is licensed under the MIT License

 ## 🤝 Contributing